UEFA provisionally suspends Benfica's Prestianni over alleged discriminatory behaviour

 PRESTIANNI DENIED ALLEGATION

-Prestianni denied the allegation, saying Vinicius "misunderstood what he thinks he heard", and Benfica said they stood by their player.
+Prestianni denied the allegation, saying Vinicius "misunderstood what he thinks he heard".

+Benfica, who last week said they stood by their player, issued a statement on Monday saying they "regret being deprived of the player while the case is still under investigation and will appeal UEFA's decision", though acknowledged the deadlines in question were unlikely to have any practical effect on the player being available for Wednesday's match.

 Mbappe told reporters he heard Prestianni direct the same racist remark at Vinicius several times, an allegation also made by Real's French midfielder Aurelien Tchouameni.